hakimel/reveal.js/README.md

 	// Loop the presentation
 	loop: false,

+	// Change the presentation direction to be RTL
+	rtl: false,

 	// Number of milliseconds between automatically proceeding to the
 	// next slide, disabled when set to 0, this value can be overwritten
 	// by using a data-autoslide attribute on your slides